 - A copy of the approval is retained in employee's department file to support entries in the Online Work Leave System (OWLS).

 Discretionary Leave Use

 Discretionary leave should be used soon after it is awarded and it must be used before vacation leave.
-Discretionary leave must be used by December 31 of each year, or it will be lost and deducted from the record unless an extension is pre-authorized by the Vice Chancellor for Administrative Services.
+Discretionary leave must be used by March 31 of each year, or it will be lost and deducted from the record unless an extension is pre-authorized by the Vice Chancellor for Finance and Administration.
 An extension may not exceed 90 days.
-Unused discretionary leave may not be paid, and does not transfer to a new organizational unit.
+Unused discretionary leave cannot be paid out and does not transfer to a new organizational unit.